What is Blockchain?

-This is trustless technology which can radically change the world as we know it, redefining how we deal with data and transfer value.
+The is trustless technology can radically change the world as we know it, redefining how we deal with data and transfer value.
 As an example, blockchains lets us send digital money peer-to-peer without going through any bank.
 It’s technology that can eliminate the middleman in many traditional sectors: banking, insurance, entertainment, government and more.
 Although it’s still at an early stage of development, blockchain technology is already being used in real life for cryptocurrencies, storage of government data, and so on, and many in both the private and public sectors are exploring potential use cases.

 The best-known blockchain to date is that used for the cryptocurrency Bitcoin.